Morningstar's Guide to Fixed-Income Investing

 Yet investing in bonds can be confusing.
 Should you stick with high-quality bonds or dabble in lower-quality fare?
 Go taxable or tax-free?
 Long or short?
 Bonds or bond funds?
 Or maybe you don't even need bonds at all, but you're not quite sure.

 Morningstar's Guide to Fixed-Income Investing is designed to help answer those questions.
-During the next three days, we'll be publishing new articles and videos that will empower you to make the best investment decisions about what role bonds should play in your portfolio.
+Here you'll find articles and videos that will empower you to make the best investment decisions about what role bonds should play in your portfolio.

 Transparency is how we protect the integrity of our work and keep empowering investors to achieve their goals and dreams.
 And we have unwavering standards for how we keep that integrity intact, from our research and data to our policies on content and your personal data.

 We’d like to share more about how we work and what drives our day-to-day business.

 We sell different types of products and services to both investment professionals and individual investors.
 These products and services are usually sold through license agreements or subscriptions.
 Our investment management business generates asset-based fees, which are calculated as a percentage of assets under management.
 We also sell both admissions and sponsorship packages for our investment conferences and advertising on our websites and newsletters.